mrhadden/FXOSRenderingEngineTest/README.md

 New Windows C Version

-Windows application to prototype faster hit testing and overlapping methods.
+This Windows application is used to prototype a faster hit testing and overlapping approach.
 The new redraw is based on overlaps so it is much faster than that implemented in FXOS currently.

 This code is generally portable to FXOS, so will be incorporated time allows.

 ![renderingtest](img/wintest.png)